The Seismic Wavefield Common Task Framework

 Computational simulations of seismic wavefields must accommodate high-dimensional heterogeneous media, with the numerical complexity increasing with the frequencies that need to be resolved for effective hazard mitigation.
 At the same time, the rise of distributed acoustic sensing (DAS) and related fiber-optic technologies has made it possible to record dense, unaliased seismic wavefields over kilometer-scale arrays, exposing unprecedented detail in wave propagation, scattering, and mode conversions.
 These observational advances amplify both the opportunity and the challenge: they provide richly sampled data that can constrain models more tightly than ever before, but they also highlight the limitations of current forward simulations and inversion pipelines.
 Consequently, the seismological community has begun to investigate machine learning (ML) and artificial intelligence (AI) techniques to accelerate the accurate reconstruction of wavefields from simulations and data.
 Early results indicate that AI-accelerated techniques can advance the probabilistic modeling of earthquake ground motions.
 Recent AI methods for wavefield modeling include Neural Operators \citep[e.g.,][]{Yang23,Zou24,Huang25,Kong25,LEHMANN2024}, Physics-Informed Neural Networks \citep{moseley2023finite}, combinations of both \citep{huang2025}, established general deep learning architectures \citep{Lyu25, Nakata25}, and reduced-order models that leverage many simulations to discover Proper Orthogonal Decomposition and function bases for low-cost wavefield reconstruction \citep{Rekoske23,Rekoske25}.

 The rapid development and adoption of these methods on seismological data and simulations have outpaced efforts to compare them objectively.
-In the absence of a common evaluation standard, new methods are not assessed fairly against existing approaches, resulting in weak baselines, reporting bias, and inconsistent evaluations \citep{McGreivy2024,wydercommon}, thus leading to a clear call for a CTF for evaluating machine learning methods on a diverse set of metrics related to science and engineering~\cite{kutz2025accelerating}.
+In the absence of a common evaluation standard, new methods are not assessed fairly against existing approaches, resulting in weak baselines, reporting bias, and inconsistent evaluations \citep{McGreivy2024,wydercommon}.
 Few scientific and engineering domains have mitigated these problems, instead relying on self-reporting by providing both training and testing datasets to the community.
 While reducing the evaluation burden on the original authors, self-reporting opens the door to problematic practices such as \textit{p}-hacking and implicit optimization on the test set.
 Only with a truly withheld test set is a rigorous and impartial comparison among methods possible.